GSA/search-gov-website/admin-center/dashboard/users.md

 ***Pro Tip***

-Group accounts, using emails such as webteam@agency.gov, are not allowed through our authentication provider, Login.gov.
+Group accounts, using emails such as webteam@example.gov, are not allowed through our authentication provider, Login.gov.
 Please make sure all individuals requiring access are added separately as users.